statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .2. carry out surveys and inspections if requested by the appropriate authorities of a port State that is a Party.
 4. In every case, the Administration concerned shall be responsible to ensure the completeness and efficiency of the survey and shall undertake to ensure the necessary arrangements to satisfy this obligation.
 5. The initial and renewal surveys should be harmonized with the surveys required by other applicable statutory instruments of the Organization.

 ### Regulation  11

 ####Issuance and endorsement of certificates

+Treedt in werking op een nader te bepalen tijdstip

 1. An International Certificate on Inventory of Hazardous Materials shall be issued either by the Administration or by any person or organization authorized by it after successful completion of an initial or renewal survey conducted in accordance with regulation 10, to any ships to which regulation 10 applies, except for existing ships for which both an initial survey and a final survey are conducted at the same time, taking into account the guidelines developed by the Organization.
 2. The International Certificate on Inventory of Hazardous Materials issued under paragraph 1, at the request of the shipowner, shall be endorsed either by the Administration or by any person or organization authorized by it after successful completion of an additional survey conducted in accordance with regulation 10.